 - Avail yourself of the many resources available for both parents and children.
 For example, the Ontario government provides a useful guide for children called Where Do I Stand?
 A Child’s Guide to Separation and Divorce.

 Do you have your own questions about legal processes involved in separation and divorce?
-Contact us for a free consultation.
+Contact us for a consultation.